bevyengine/rfcs/rfcs/41-ui-navigation.md

   It is one of the "breadcrumb" of buttons to reach the current focused element.
 * **Inert**:
-  None of the above: This Focusable is neither Dormant, Focused or Active.
+  None of the above: This Focusable is neither Prioritized, Focused or Active.

 #### Focusable action types